-In short, Jay's Service Company was a sham, wrongfully created in an attempt to save workers' compensation premiums.
+In short, Jay's Service Company was a sham, wrongfully created in an attempt to violate the requirements of the workers' compensation Act to save premiums and cut employee benefits legally obligated by the Employer.
 However, it became obvious at the hearing that this feeble attempt which would have resulted in cheating Mr. Kukor out of legitimate workers' compensation benefits; also basically would, if taken to be true, as Mr. Albritton's insurance companies would argue leaving Mr. Albritton with violation of the Mississippi Workers' Compensation Laws by not providing full coverage as required by statute.
 Mr. Albritton, even his insurance carriers, admit that he is subject to the provisions of the Act which is to provide full and complete workers' compensation coverage under the Act.
-Instead, Mr. Albritton, in a thinly veil attempt, created a sham company which in reality is one and the same, that being Northeast Tree Service and Jim Albritton.
+Instead, Mr. Albritton, in a thinly veiled attempt, created a sham company which in reality is one and the same, that being Northeast Tree Service and Jim Albritton.